Amino acid activation

 Amino acid activation (also known as aminoacylation or tRNA charging) refers to the attachment of an amino acid to its respective transfer RNA (tRNA).
 The reaction occurs in the cell cytosol and consists of two steps: first, the enzyme aminoacyl tRNA synthetase catalyzes the binding of adenosine triphosphate (ATP) to a corresponding amino acid, forming a reactive aminoacyl adenylate intermediate (AMP-amino acid) and releasing inorganic pyrophosphate (PPi).
 Subsequently, aminoacyl tRNA synthetase binds the AMP-amino acid to a tRNA molecule, releasing AMP and attaching the amino acid to the tRNA.
 The resulting aminoacyl-tRNA is said to be charged.

 Amino acid activation is a prerequisite to the initiation of translation and protein synthesis.
 Peptide bond formation is an endergonic, thermodynamically unfavorable process, so amino acids must be activated by covalent linkage to tRNA molecules.
 The energy stored within the aminoacyl-tRNA bond is used to drive peptide bond formation.
 Activation thus enhances the reactivity of the amino acid and drives peptide bond synthesis.
 Moreover, the inorganic pyrophosphate released during the activation process is rapidly hydrolyzed in a highly exergonic reaction.
 The energy released by this hydrolysis helps drive the otherwise energetically unfavorable reaction forward.
+It's the hydrolyzation of the ATP that makes peptide bond formation a favorable reaction because of the inorganic phosphate acting as a leaving group, resulting in a high negative free energy.

 Following activation, the aminoacylated tRNA is ready to proceed to the initiation stage of translation, in which the aminoacyl-tRNA and mRNA transcript bind to the ribosome.